-There are some minor risks associated with low dose CT screening.
+There are some minor risks associated with LDCT screening.
 For example, not all nodules are lung cancer, and there may be a need for additional tests and procedures.
 This can cause anxiety for some patients.
-Discuss the risks and benefits of low dose CT screening with your doctor.
+Discuss the risks and benefits of LDCT with your doctor.

 Lung cancer is the leading cause of cancer-related deaths in both men and women in the United States.
 Often, lung cancer will have no symptoms, and by the time patients show signs of the disease, the cancer has progressed to an advanced stage.
 Proactive measures, such as lung cancer screening, can help diagnose lung cancer in its earlier stages and improve outcomes for patients.